-Under continuing law, the expenses of a board of elections are paid from the county treasury in pursuance of appropriations made by the board of county commissioners.
-Formerly, if the board of county commissioners failed to appropriate an amount sufficient to provide for the necessary and proper expenses of the board of elections pertaining to the conduct of elections, other than expenses for employee compensation and benefits incurred in the conduct of elections, the board of elections could commence a mandamus action in the court of common pleas to secure necessary funding.
-The court had to determine the amount necessary to be appropriated, and the board of county commissioners then had to appropriate that amount to the board of elections.
+Under existing law, the expenses of a board of elections are paid from the county treasury in pursuance of appropriations made by the board of county commissioners.
+If the board of county commissioners fails to appropriate an amount sufficient to provide for the necessary and proper expenses of the board of elections pertaining to the conduct of elections, other than expenses for employee compensation and benefits incurred in the conduct of elections, the board of elections may commence a mandamus action in the court of common pleas to secure necessary funding.
+The court must determine the amount necessary to be appropriated, and the board of county commissioners then must appropriate that amount to the board of elections.
 (R.C.
 3501.17(A).)

-Changes made by the act
+Changes made by the bill

-The act removes the exception for employee compensation and benefit expenses.
+The bill removes the exception for employee compensation and benefit expenses.
 As a result, all necessary and proper expenses of a board of elections pertaining to the conduct of elections, including any employee compensation and benefit expenses, may be considered by the court of common pleas in a mandamus action in determining the amount necessary to be appropriated by the board of county commissioners to the board of elections.
 (R.C.
 3501.17(A).)